-The philosophy of the community projects programme at Beaulieu Preparatory School (BPS) is that each pupil and their family will engage in meaningful initiatives that will enhance the broader, less fortunate community.
-Through such initiatives, the pupils will too be enriched.
+The philosophy of the community projects programme at Beaulieu Preparatory School (BPS) is that each pupil will engage in meaningful initiatives that will enhance the broader, less fortunate community.
+Through such initiatives, the pupils will be enriched.

 Creche teacher training: Bi-annually, crèche teachers from Diepsloot, Olivenhoutsbosch, Cosmo City and Toekomsrus are trained by our dedicated teachers in Grade 0.

 Easter egg collection: Around Easter time, children are invited to donate marshmallow Easter eggs.
 These are distributed to Africa Food for Thought and other recipients.

 Winter clothing/blanket collection: In May/June children are invited to bring blankets or winter clothes.
 On alternate years, we invite keen knitters to make beanies and scarves.

 Christmas boxes: Children are invited to fill a Christmas box or bag with specific food, toys and personal items.

 School shoe and stationery drive: At the final assembly of the year, children are invited to donate their old school shoes and socks.
 Boxes are placed throughout the school and teachers and pupils are invited to contribute shoes or excess stationery.

 Mandela day: Multiple projects take place on Mandela day.
 These have included preparing, knitting or making play items for crèches, reading to the aged, donating old clothes and toys and making sandwiches.
 Each year's new ideas are discussed and new projects are undertaken to ensure 67 minutes of meaningful contributions to the community.

 The following recipients benefit from the BPS community’s generosity: